-It doesn’t have as many installations as the two mentioned before (40,000+), but this table of contents plugin rocks an impressive five-star rating.
+It doesn’t have as many installations as the one mentioned before (40,000+), but this table of contents plugin rocks an impressive five-star rating.

-Lucky WP Table of Contents works with Classical and Gutenberg editors and offers automatic insertion of TOCs based on headings as well as the option to configure posts types and position.
+Lucky WP Table of Contents works with Classical and Gutenberg editors and offers automatic insertion of TOCs based on headings as well as the option to configure post types and positions.

 On top of that, the code for all TOCs is instantly ready for use by Google snippets on results pages. options to display linear or hierarchical view